 The following table provides revenues and net income attributable to Internet Initiative Japan Inc. of IIJ-Global which were included in the Company's consolidated statement of income for the year ended March 31, 2011.

-Th ousands of Yen

-Revenues ¥ 15,094,218
+Revenues

-Net income attributable to Internet Initiative Japan Inc. 690.761
+Ret income attributable to Internet Initiative Japan Inc.